buzz/volctl/README.md

 ### Manual installation

 1. Clone this repository somewhere and cd into it.
-1. To install: `sudo ./setup.py install`
+1. To install: `pip install --user .`
-   Note: You might need to copy `data/apps.volctl.gschema.xml` to `/usr/share/glib-2.0/schemas/` manually.
+   Note: You might need to copy `data/apps.volctl.gschema.xml` to `~/.local/share/glib-2.0/schemas/` manually.
-1. For the application icon to show up in the menu: `sudo update-desktop-database`
+1. For the application icon to show up in the menu: `update-desktop-database ~/.local/share/applications/`
-1. Compile GSettings schemas: `sudo glib-compile-schemas /usr/share/glib-2.0/schemas/` or sudo `glib-compile-schemas /usr/local/share/glib-2.0/schemas/`
+1. Compile GSettings schemas: `glib-compile-schemas ~/.local/share/glib-2.0/schemas/`

 ### Arch Linux